DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 comments: true
 featured: true
 ---
 ## Introduction
 After the structural data have been extracted to the LiNA zwischenformat, manual intervention is often necessary to improve the data quality and correct errors in the source data.
 Especially the TextGrid data proved to be quite problematic due to OCR errors and false tagging.

-Some of the »external« problems - that is, problems not inherent to the text per se but introduced through automated or manual conversion to a computer readable text and creating the markup - we encountered are:
+Some of the "external" problems – that is, problems not inherent to the text per se but introduced through automated or manual conversion to a computer readable text and creating the markup – we encountered are:

 * No or insufficient structural data encoded;
 * OCR errors in a speaker's name;
 * stage directions were interpreted as part of the speaker's name

-Additionally, there are a few »internal« phenomena - i.e. characteristics typical for a play - that have to be taken into account:
+Additionally, there are a few »internal« phenomena – i.e. characteristics typical for a play – that have to be taken into account:

-* Different ways of referring to a person - e.g. the full name might be given on the first appearance and only the given name afterwards;
+* Different ways of referring to a person – e.g. the full name might be given on the first appearance and only the given name afterwards;
 * collectives or groups of speakers, e.g. »Alle« (all), »Einige« (some), »Andere« (others);
 * indeterminate speakers, e.g. »Ein Diener« (a servant), »Erster Ritter« (first knight) which might be given the same name but are actually different characters as determined by the setting.

 In order to get around these problems, we had to manually edit the LiNA data files.
 We established a fixed set of rules (see below) to cover the most common problems and added comments to the data files if the changes involved non-trivial interpretation.

 ## Rules for editing »the zwischenformat« (LiNA data files)

-* Rule 1 - Add the schema files as a PI
+* Rule 1 – Add the schema files as a PI
-* Rule 2 - Edit the meta data header
+* Rule 2 – Edit the meta data header
-* Rule 3 - Identification of characters
+* Rule 3 – Identification of characters
-* Rule 4 - Multiple speakers (explicit)
+* Rule 4 – Multiple speakers (explicit)
-* Rule 5 - Multiple speakers (implicit)
+* Rule 5 – Multiple speakers (implicit)
-* Rule 6 - Multiple speakers (collective)
+* Rule 6 – Multiple speakers (collective)
-* Rule 7 - Same day, different shit
+* Rule 7 – Same day, different shit
-* Rule 8 - Collectives as part of a collective
+* Rule 8 – Collectives as part of a collective

-## Rule 1: Add the schema files as a Processing Instruction - example
+## Rule 1: Add the schema files as a Processing Instruction – example

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>
 <?xml-model href="http://raw.githubusercontent.com/DLiNa/project/master/rules/lina.rnc"?>
 <?xml-model href="http://raw.githubusercontent.com/DLiNa/project/master/rules/lina.sch"?>
 {% endhighlight %}

-## Rule 2: Edit the meta data header - example
+## Rule 2: Edit the meta data header – example
 The TextGrid sources come with a false and / or incomplete tagging of meta data in its (usually two) tei:teiHeader.
 These information have to be brought into a consistent state and important information has to be added.
 This usually means:

 * removing surplus `<title>` tags,
 * adding, if applicable `<subtitle>` and `<genretitle>` (the former usually including a self-attributed genre like »Ein Trauerspiel in 5 Akten« and the latter containing the genre in a normalized way, here »Trauerspiel«; to make things comparable, we're considering adding attribute lists for the major genres),
 * adding known dates (when the play was written, first printed and premiered),
-* adding the URI of the data source(s) - in case we had to add strucutral information, a second `<source>` tag is added.
+* adding the URI of the data source(s) – in case we had to add strucutral information, a second `<source>` tag is added.

 ### Before editing

 {% highlight xml %}
   <head>
     <title>Dramen</title>